Does Platelet-Rich Plasma Injection Work?

 Not even close!8 As far as I can tell, there is just zero justification for what she said: it’s not “very strong,” it’s actually very weak.
 It exists, and it’s technically positive, but it’s just not compelling.

 PRP fans and purveyors will tell you there is good evidence that PRP works, but they are cherry picking from a few studies that worked out in their favour one way or another.
-A few positive studies never mean much; indeed, most “positive” study results are actually just bogus.9
+A few positive studies never mean much; indeed, many “positive” study results are … not.9

 Now, though, the first rigorous study asking whether the platelet injections actually work finds they are no more effective than saltwater.

 Nothing has improved significantly since.
-Highlights from the more recent literature:
+Highlights from the more recent literature, including noteworthy individual trials and some major reviews, for a variety of conditions:

 Any good news?
 Any hope of any kind?